Paris - Attractions & Things To Do

 - Bikes are available 24 hours a day.
 You can open a Vélib’ account at any station using any major credit card.

 Known as the “City of Love” and also the “City of Lights”, the allure of France’s capital isn’t just due to the number of wonderful things to do in Paris, but the ambience of the city itself.

 There’s a Paris for every season, whether it’s cosying up in a cafe in winter, strolling through the leafy parks in Autumn, opting for some Seine-side beach relaxation in the sizzling summers or shopping up a storm…. well, anytime!

 Art, culture, history, food, drink, nightlife and romance – this is a city that truly has everything!
-Check out the guides and tips below for our recommendations on Paris attractions.
+Check out the guides and tips above for our recommendations on Paris attractions.